mendix/docs/content/en/docs/appstore/modules/advanced-audit-trail/_index.md

 ## I Introduction

-[Advanced Audit Trail](https://marketplace.mendix.com/link/component/120943) allows you to trace changes and use infinitely-scalable and fully-indexed data search.
-Once configured, the system automatically creates audit snapshots of objects to store in the audit trail.
-The audit trail is centralized and sent to long-term data storage, therefore supporting complex search queries and keeping the operational database small and performant.
+[Advanced Audit Trail](https://marketplace.mendix.com/link/component/120943) allows you to trace changes and conduct infinitely scalable, fully indexed historical searches through your Mendix app data.
+Once configured, the solution automatically creates audit snapshots of selected entities.
+These snapshots are sent to centralized long-term data storage, supporting complex search queries without impacting regular app performance.

-Advanced Audit Trail employs a software stack on top of Kafka, Elasticsearch, and Kibana to leverage their utility.
-Kafka is used for long-term immutable data storage for audit data.
-Elasticserach and Kibana are used to index audit data.
+Advanced Audit Trail employs a managed software stack on top of Kafka and OpenSearch to deliver the service.
+Kafka is used for long-term immutable data storage for audit data, and OpenSearch is used to index audit data.
 You can find an integration diagram below:

-{{< figure src="/attachments/appstore/modules/advanced-audit-trail/integration-diagram.png" class="no-border" >}}
+{{< figure src="/attachments/appstore/modules/advanced-audit-trail/aat_integration_diagram.png" class="no-border" >}}

 {{% alert color="info" %}}
-The Advanced Audit Trail solution is different from the [Audit Trail](/appstore/modules/audit-trail/) module, because the Advanced Audit Trail solution needs less work to implement and delivers a better search experience and better performance.
+The Advanced Audit Trail solution distinguishes itself from the [Audit Trail](/appstore/modules/audit-trail/) module by requiring less implementation effort, while delivering improved search experience and better performance.
+For a more comprehensive overview of the differences between the regular and Advanced Audit trail module, see the Advanced Audit Trail vs. Audit Trail section below.
 {{% /alert %}}

 ### 1.1 Typical Use Cases

 * Tracks changes to data (who made what changes at what time in what context) to make your operation GxP and FDA CFR 21 Part 11 compliant, which is required for medical interaction platforms as well as for processes such as credit transactions and internal IT audits for user access
-* Allows the developer to easily configure tracking changes per entity, with no changes to domain models required
+* Allows the developer to easily configure tracking changes per entity, without requiring any changes to domain models
 * Helps the developer debug why an object is in a specific stage

 ### 1.2 Features

-* Records the timestamp, the old value, the changed value, the microflow that triggered the change, whether the object was created, modified, or deleted, the user who made the change, and their user role
+* Records the timestamp, the old value and the changed value, the microflow that triggered the change, whether the object was created, modified, or deleted, the user who made the change, and their user role
 * Supports viewing all changes that happened in the same microflow, which helps the auditor understand the context better
 * Captures the checksum, file size, and name of files that can be used for validation
 * Supports scheduled events that regularly send the stored snapshots to an external system